1898 Sheriff of London Charity Shield: Background

 The sides were largely unchanged with two changes for each to the initial lineups.
 Topham and W. L. Foster came in for Corinthian replacing Stanborough and Ingram.
 For Sheffield United, forwards Almond and Hedley replaced McKay and Gaudie.

 First-half

-Sheffield United scored first with a goal from their forward Almond following a pass from Cunningham.
-Sheffield appeared content after scoring their goal a few minutes before the end of the first half, due to a strong defensive showing.
+Sheffield United scored first with a goal from their forward Almond following a pass from Cunningham, shortly before half-time.
+Cunningham won the ball and got it into the centre on goal, before a mistake by Corinthian defender C. B. Fry let Almond score with an open goal.
+Sheffield appeared content after scoring their goal a few minutes before the end of the first half, given their strong defensive showing.

 Second-half

-Fifteen minutes into the second half, Corinthian's Topham was fouled near the goal mouth and a free kick resulted in a goal scored by W. L. Foster after a retake for encroachment.
-The game was again a strong defensive showing from both sides and at the end of 90 minutes Sheffield United refused to play extra time, alleging unfairness shown by the referee as an excuse, resulting in the honour being shared.
+Corinthian had a strong start to the second half, assisted by a breeze that worked in their favour.
+A half-hour into the second half, Corinthian's Topham was fouled near the goal mouth by Cain, and a free kick was given, although was delayed being taken due to time spent in arranging what positions the players would take.
+Once taken and kicked to safety, the whistle was blown and ordered to be retaken due to encroachment.
+The placement of the ball the second time was unfavourable to Sheffield United and the kick resulted in a goal scored by W. L. Foster.
+The game was again a strong defensive showing from both sides and at the end of 90 minutes Sheffield United refused to play extra time, with the club president alleging unfairness shown by the referee as an excuse, resulting in the honour being shared.